 - The Registered Address must be in the Republic of Ireland

 - This address will be publicly available to anyone who looks up your company on the Companies’ Registration Office

-- If you don’t want to use your private address as your registered address, we offer a registered office service.
-This allows you to use Accountant Online’s address as your registered office
+- If you don’t want to use your private address as your Registered Address, we offer a Registered Office Address.
+This allows you to use Accountant Online’s address as your Registered Office Address.

 - Your official registered company address does not have to be the same as your business address (the place where you actually conduct your business)

 Our popular Virtual Office Service is a combination of our Registered Address service and Business Address service.
 Enjoy use of our Dublin 3 as the Registered Office address for your company.
 This means we act as your Registered Office with the CRO.

 When you’re setting up a new Limited Company with Accountant Online, you will need to provide us with certified copies of your ID (e.g. passport, identity card or drivers licence) and proof of address (e.g. utility bill, mobile phone bill, letters from Revenue).
 As members of Chartered Accountants Ireland, we are required to “Know Your Customer” and this is a reasonable step for us to build a relationship with our clients.

 Getting your documents verified can be a simple and quick process.

 - Take your ID and proof of address document (no older than 3 months old) to a member of your local Police, Bank, Town Hall, Solicitor, Chartered Accountant or Public Notary.
 Post offices in the UK can also do this.